Four-year standout, 2012 USILA All-American earns first collegiate coaching opportunity

 UMass men's lacrosse head coach Greg Cannella announced the hiring of Brian Jacovina as assistant coach on Sept 14, 2011.
-The former UMass star was most recently an assistant at Rutgers and spent four seasons at St. John's prior to that.
+The former UMass star was most recently an assistant at Rutgers and also spent four seasons at St. John's.
 Jacovina fills the vacancy left when four-year assistant coach Kevin Burns was named head coach at Bellarmine University on Aug.
 16, 2011.

 "We are very excited to have Brian back here coaching," Cannella said.
 "As a player Brian exemplified toughness, intelligence, tremendous skill and class - everything you want in a player.
 I have no doubt Brian will bring those characteristics, along with his great knowledge of the game and other intangibles, each and every day while coaching our players here at UMass.
 I could not be happier for the program and we will all benefit from his return."

 Through two full seasons as an assistant with the Minutemen, Jacovina has guided the UMass offense, including 2012 USILA First Team All-American and Tewaaraton Award Finalist Will Manny.
 Jacovina assists Cannella in implementing attack strategies while simultaneously helping out with opponent scouting and coordinating the day-to-day administrative needs of the program.

 Jacovina most recently was at Rutgers as an assistant coach throughout the summer of 2011, serving as the offensive coordinator and recruiting coordinator with the Scarlet Knights under head coach Brian Brecht.